soddygo/codex-acp-agent/README.md

 - Slash commands with ACP AvailableCommands updates (advertised to clients on session start).
 - Status output tailored for IDEs (workspace, account, model, token usage).
 - Discovers custom prompts via `Op::ListCustomPrompts` and advertises them as commands.

-## Status: Work in Progress

-This repository is a work-in-progress implementation.
-Some commands are stubs, some behaviors will change, and additional capabilities are planned.
-Use at your own risk and expect rough edges.

 ## Requirements